15 Creative Office at Home Ideas for Focus, Comfort and Productivity

 If your space needs to multitask, your furniture should too.
 Folding desks, modular shelves, or a storage ottoman can help you reclaim the room when work is done.

-This is especially helpful in studio flats or shared spaces.
+Especially helpful in studio flats or shared spaces.

 8. Define the Zone with a Rug or Divider